Last Updated on October 7, 2023

 Lemon balm tea tastes wonderful on its own, but I like to combine it with other herbs for sleep like chamomile, catnip, and scullcap.
 (Vitacost has the best deal on scullcap; but if you prefer, here’s some for sale at Amazon as well.)

-During the growing season, I’ll collect fresh lemon balm leaves and add in some wild violets, catnip, and yarrow from the garden.
+During the growing season, I’ll collect fresh lemon balm leaves and add in some wild violets, yarrow, and catnip from the garden.
 Here’s what to know about the often confused catnip vs catmint if you’re not sure what you’ve got growing in your garden.

 In winter, I keep a jar of roughly half chamomile and half lemon balm, and add a few spoonsful of nettle leaf, oatstraw, or scullcap for additional herbal benefits.
 You can find recipes for several different ways to make lemon balm tea below.